10: Biohydrogen - Hydrogenases

 Group 1a periplasmic (membrane-bound) hydrogenases - MBH

 Figure \(\PageIndex{5}\): The orientation of a NiFe MBH within a bacterial cell.
 Lindsey A. Flanagan* and Alison Parkin.
 Biochem Soc Trans.
-2016 Feb 15; 44(1): 315–328 (2016). doi: 10.1042/BST20150201 Creative Commons Attribution Licence 3.0.
+2016 Feb 15; 44(1): 315–328 (2016). doi: 10.1042/BST20150201 Creative Commons Attribution License 3.0.

-Panel (B) shows how the E. coli hydrogenase-1 large (blue ribbon), small (orange ribbon) and cytochrome (purple ribbon) subunits can interact.
+Panel (B) shows how the E. coli hydrogenase-1 large (blue ribbon), small (orange ribbon), and cytochrome (purple ribbon) subunits can interact.

 Figure \(\PageIndex{6}\) shows an interactive iCn3D modelof the O2-Tolerant Membrane-Bound Hydrogenase 1 from Escherichia coli in Complex with Its Cognate Cytochrome b (4GD3).
 The same color coding is used for the subunits as in the above figures.